 Fortunately, there is a healthier way to capture the joy of frosty goodness on a hot summer day.
 These homemade fudge pops are luxuriously creamy and so delicious.
 They’re naturally sweetened and full of nourishing fats from silky, chocolately cocoa butter and anti-oxidant rich avocado.

 Yep, avocado.
-If you’ve never experienced the creamy goodness of avocado in a fudge pop or these key lime popsicles, you’re in for a treat.
+If you’ve never experienced the creamy goodness of avocado in a fudge pop, rich chocolate pudding or or these key lime popsicles, you’re in for a treat.
 (As a bonus, using avocado instead of milk or cream makes this dessert dairy-free, which is one of the most frequent requests I receive.)

 This recipe makes about 7-8 popsicles using my favorite silicone popsicle molds.
 I love them because they’re petite (and therefore a reasonable serving size for my kids), and also because they’re super easy to pop out and serve.
 If you’ve ever fought with a popsicle mold and found yourself holding a broken stick with half a popsicle on it, you know the struggle.
 Also, if you’re making these fudge pops with different molds and want to calculate how many you’ll end up with, the total amount of liquid is around 1¾ – 2 cups.

 One last thing: If you happen to run out of popsicle molds and have some of the mixture leftover, store it in the fridge overnight and the next day you’ll have a yummy chocolate mousse!